Telos-Project/Orca/README.md

 the Orca object to other Orca objects in the Orca log.
-An Orca link object has the field "target", containing a value, or list thereof, being numbers specifying the index, or strings specifying an ID, of a single target Orca object to which the connection points (where if multiple targets are identified, only the first to be indentified will be selected).
-An Orca link object may also have the field "properties", which contains a miscelleneous value specifying miscellaneous information about the Orca link object.
+An Orca link object has the field "target", containing a value, or list thereof, being numbers specifying the index, or strings specifying an ID, of a single target Orca object to which the connection points (where if multiple targets are identified, only the first to be identified will be selected).
+An Orca link object may also have the field "properties", which contains a miscellaneous value specifying miscellaneous information about the Orca link object.

-The properties field contains a miscelleneous value specifying miscellaneous information about the Orca object.
+The properties field contains a miscellaneous value specifying miscellaneous information about the Orca object.

-The content field contains a miscelleneous value specifying the primary content of the Orca object.
+The content field contains a miscellaneous value specifying the primary content of the Orca object.

 ##### 2.1.1.2 - Orca Protocols